 It’s not uncommon for knee sports injuries to occur from overuse.
 For example, runner’s knee includes patellofemoral pain, and chondromalacia patella can develop due to a degeneration of the cartilage under the kneecap.
 These knee injuries are a direct result of the built-up accumulation of repetitive damage.

 Lubbock Advanced Physical Medicine located in Lubbock, TX is an integrative pain rehab clinic offering a variety of treatments for knee injuries, including regenerative medicine.
 This therapy is an exciting newer treatment that uses your own body cells to repair damaged cartilage.
-We offer it for knee injuries, such as anterior cruciate tears, meniscus tears, knee arthritis, and patella tendonitis.
+We offer it for knee injuries, such as anterior cruciate tears, meniscus tears, knee arthritis, and patella tendinitis.
 It’s a non-invasive procedure and the ideal alternative to knee surgery, knee replacement, and reliance on painkillers.
-When you visit our rehab clinic, our medical professionals will take a full medical history and perform advanced diagnostics to determine if you’re a good candidate for stem cell therapy.
+When you visit our rehab clinic, our medical professionals will take a full medical history and perform advanced diagnostics to determine if you’re a good candidate for regenerative medicine.

 We also offer physical therapy to recuperate from knee injuries.
 Physical therapy treatments are both active and passive.
 Patients learn corrective exercises to improve range of motion and function.
 Passive treatments may include laser therapy and ultrasound to help reduce inflammation and pain due to knee injuries.
 Prior to treatment, our medical professionals will complete a comprehensive exam for an accurate diagnosis.